-Here’s how the process of onboarding remote employees and having up-to-date employee profiles help make this practice more efficient.
+Here’s how the process of onboarding new employees and having up-to-date employee profiles help make this practice more efficient.
 Check out the other articles in this series and find out more about employee profiles in the remote workplace and promoting expertise via profiles.

 Many industries and companies have shifted to a remote working setup – whether for all their employees or just some.
 This brings both opportunities and challenges to the organization and its staff.

 This is particularly important when it comes to the onboarding of new hires.
 We’ve highlighted five ways in which effective employee profiles and information can support the on-boarding process, helping new hires start off on the right foot.